DevDeNiro/aws-bootcamp-cruddur-2023/journal/week3.md

 In this sections, we are covering the establishment of SignUp / SignIn / Recovery / Confirmation pages.

-- Create a new user pool.
+- Create a new user pool sg the wizard of AWS.
 By doing this, only check email options attribute to signIn, otherwise you will get error in the sigIn stage because the username is configure as email allias :

 To configure the user group sends emails to users, we will use cognito for now : SES on next session 🕒